edwardsmoses/edwardsmoses.com/_data/blog/2023-05-10-guide-to-integrating-stripe-with-remix.md

 ```

 Notice above, we're passing in a `return_url` to Stripe.
-So let's handle that, let's work on the `pay/success` route:
+Let's handle that, and update the `pay/success` route:

 ```tsx